totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.introduction.rst

 -  **A**: The URL is composed by the ``organization level id`` followed by ``.carol.ai``, then appended with the ``environment id``.
-The working environment will also the be shown on **B**.
+The working environment will also be shown on **B**.
 -  **C**: The left panel shows the different components available on Carol.
 On this tutorial we will be be focusing mostly on ``Connectors``, ``Data Models`` and ``Carol Apps``.
--  **D**: On this pop-up you have the user and environement admin configurations.
-Through this drop down you can, for example, revise access tokens defined on the environment.
+-  **D**: On this pop-up you have the user and environment admin configurations.
+Through this dropdown you can, for example, revise access tokens defined on the environment.
 This topic is covered later on this document.